Some of our services might not be available at the moment. We are investigating the issue.

 Appsmith provides 20+ templates.

 For low-code tools, the number of integrations that can be connected to them is crucial.
-Both applications provides at least minimum of most popular datasources and integrations.
+Both applications provide at least minimum of most popular datasources and integrations.

-The tools has similar development experience, but UI Bakery’s one is better in several aspects with are related to debugging apps and building more advanced multi-step logic.
-Besides, UI Bakery allows adding CRON jobs and creating webhooks through Automations features, which allows creating simple ETL workflows, alerting, etc.
+The tools have similar development experience, but UI Bakery’s is better in several aspects that are related to debugging apps and building more advanced multi-step logic.
+Besides, UI Bakery allows adding CRON jobs and creating webhooks through the Automations features, which allows creating simple ETL workflows, alerting, etc.

 Development flow